 - 1. The LHAP will be submitted for conditional review.
 This requires all documents in the LHAP to be submitted with the exception of the certification and resolution. - 2.
 The final LHAP must be approved by resolution prior to submission FHFC.
 All required documents are submitted in one PDF in accordance with the instruction provided by FHFC.
 The staff will visit the FHFC website on an annual basis to determine what procedures are required for submission and will use the most current forms and templates for submission of the LHAP. - 3.
 The LHAP must be updated every 3 years, not later than May 2 in the year that its due.
-FHFC will post all LHAP's due in each given year on their website. - 4.
-When a new strategy is added or deleted, this is an amendment to the LHAP.
-Amendments must be approved by Florida Housing Finance Corp. prior to implementation.
-For instruction on completing an amendment go to: www.floridahousing.org/FH-lmageWebDocs/Housing%20Partners/Local%20Governments/LHAPS/LHAP%20Template%20and%20Exhibits/80-LHAP%20Amendment%20Procedures.pdf The proposed amendment shall be submitted to the FHFC SHIP Program Administrator for review in accordance with the requirements outlined in the statute.
+FHFC will post all LHAP's due in each given year on their website.

+- 4. When a new strategy is added or deleted, this is an amendment to the LHAP.
+Amendments must be approved by Florida Housing Finance Corp. prior to implementation. - 5.
+The proposed amendment shall be submitted to the FHFC SHIP Program Administrator for review in accordance with the requirements outlined in the statute.
 Once the document is returned with comments, the document will be finalized for approval by the City Commission.
 Once approved by the City Commission, the document will be finalized and the LHAP will be amended to include the changes.
-An example of an amendment would be adding a new purchase assistance or foreclosure prevention strategy. - 5.
+An example of an amendment would be adding a new purchase assistance or foreclosure prevention strategy. - 6.
 Changes to an existing approved strategy are technical revisions.
 Technical revisions also require approval by FHFC.
 Submit the proposed revisions in underline/strikethrough (blackline) format as a word document to Florida Housing Finance Corp.
-SHIP Program Administrator.
-An example of a technical revision is increasing the award amount of an existing strategy or changing the affordability period.
+SHIP Program - Administrator.
+An example of a technical revision is increasing the award amount of an existing strategy or changing the affordability period. - 7.
 Once FHFC approves the revisions, a copy of the revised document must be submitted to the City commission for approval.
-Once the document is approved, a pdf of the final document shall be submitted to the FHFC SHIP administrator.
+Once the document is approved, a PDF of the final document shall be submitted to the FHFC SHIP Administrator.